 Salt, sugar, and preservatives are sometimes added during the canning process.

 Some canned foods can be high in salt.
 While this does not pose a health risk for most people, it may be problematic for some, such as those with high blood pressure.

 They may also contain added sugar, which can have harmful effects.

 A variety of other natural or chemical preservatives may be added as well.

-Bottom Line: Salt, sugar or preservatives are sometimes added to canned foods in order to improve their flavor, texture and appearance.
+Salt, sugar, or preservatives are sometimes added to canned foods to improve their flavor, texture, and appearance.

 As with all foods, it’s important to read the label and ingredient list.